JelinGeo/DataAnalysisFinal/README.md

-This is my website: https://jelingeo.github.io/DataAnalysisFinal.github.io/
+This is the html link to my presentation: https://jelingeo.github.io/DataAnalysisFinal.github.io/